 String of Turtles (Peperomia prostrata) is a tiny succulent native to Brazilian rainforests that thrives in warm climates but adapts well to average household conditions.
 Because of this, it's a popular plant for houseplant collections and apartment jungles worldwide.

 It's small in size and has a slow growth rate, reaching full maturity in three to five years.
 This makes string of turtles a good choice if you have limited space.
-The plant's attractive leaf shape also makes it a favorite to use in fairy gardens, container gardens, and terrariums.
+The plant's attractive leaf shape also makes it a favorite to use in fairy gardens, container gardens, and glass terrariums.

 That same leaf shape is what gives the plant its common name.
 Each one looks like the shell of a miniature turtle strung together.
 Every tiny leaf on its trailing vine has intricate multi-colored patterns covering its surface—the colors become muted with age and eventually become bicolored by maturity, typically a darker green contrasted by light green.
 No matter how it is used, the uniqueness of Peperomia prostrata will make it a valuable addition to any indoor plant collection and an excellent conversation piece.